Drone Laws in Vermont (2022)

 These are drone laws that apply only to certain regions, cities, or counties within the state of Vermont, and were created by various authorities within the state.

-Our team wasn’t able to pin down any local drone laws in the state of Vermont.
+Our team wasn’t able to pin down any actual local drone laws in the state of Vermont.
 If you know of one that should be listed here, please shoot us an email at support[at]uavcoach[dot]com.

 Want to get a feel for the kind of footage you could get flying a drone in Vermont?
 Here you go: